TulioChiodi/TulioChiodi/README.md

 # About Me:
-🔭 I’m currently working on Speech Synthesis (TTS)
+🔭 I’m currently working on Conversational Engines (NLP, NLU, NLG, LLMs, etc.)
 📫 How to reach me: tuliochiodi@gmail.com